New Game-Changing Rules in Moldova’s Energy Sector: Financial Guarantees for Grid Access Are Here to Stay

 SIMILARE

-The Ministry of Energy has issued a circular to central and local public authorities,...
+The Ministry of Energy has already issued invitations to potential investors ahead of Moldova’s...